(Pinky's Adventures can be found at the bottom of the page.)This cool little dog is the amalgamation of some pretty amazing breeding.

 Pinky's sire is a black dog and her mother was a red dog.
 Both of Pinga's parents were black dogs.
 These facts don't help you predict what color the pups will be.
 They're not bred for color.

-Pinky has scenting ability that is fascinating.
-If it's a feint track that requires a nose-to-ground technique she can work it out.
-When there is enough scent to be carried on the wind she’ll run it with her head up and quickly find the source.
-It has been established that scenting technique is a genetic trait.
+Pinky had scenting ability that was fascinating.
+If it was a feint track that requires a nose-to-ground technique she could work it out.
+When there was enough scent to be carried on the wind she’ll run it with her head up and quickly find the source.
+It's been established that scenting technique is a genetic trait.

 Not many hunting dogs demonstrate both techniques.

-She's a little too big for regular earthwork so we normally use her as a coon-killer for actions in attics, barns, hay-bales and crawl spaces.
-She's great for the lazy style of coon hunting too.
+She was a little too big for regular earthwork so we normally use her as a coon-killer for actions in attics, barns, hay-bales and crawl spaces.
+She was great for the lazy style of coon hunting too.

 We think she will be much like Ron’s old “Dyke” bitch, (see her page.)
-Pinky is not shy about going into tight quarters like holes or brush-piles if she thinks there's something in there.
+Pinky is not shy about going into tight quarters like holes or brush-piles if she thought there was something in there.

-The only issue is whether or not she'll have to dig in order to gain entry.
+The only issue was whether or not she'd have to dig to gain entry.